-- Therefore, consultants, agents, contractors, professional advisors and agency staff, have no authority to;- - Authorise Official Orders. - Make any verbal or written commitment on behalf of the Council. - Authorise invoices for payment - Initial 'goods received' or 'prices & calcs chk'd' on expenditure allocation and certification slips. - Exemptions to the above can be approved by the Corporate Director and Chief Finance Officer, but in so doing must form part of the terms and conditions of their contract/relationship/employment by Fenland DC. - It shall be a condition of the engagement of any consultants, agents, contractors, professional advisors and agency staff who are to be responsible to the Council for the award or supervision of a contract on its behalf, that in relation to that contract they shall: - comply with this Code as though they were an employee of the Council; - at any time during the carrying out of the contract produce to CMT, on request, all the records maintained by them in relation to the contract; and - on completion of the contract transmit all records that they have produced or received that relate to the contract to the appropriate member of CMT. - Regardless of any exemption, at least two permanent Fenland DC employee signatures must appear on payment slip administration.
+- Therefore, consultants, agents, contractors, professional advisors and agency staff, have no authority to; - - Authorise Official Orders. - Make any verbal or written commitment on behalf of the Council. - Authorise invoices for payment - Exemptions to the above can be approved by the Corporate Director and Chief Finance Officer, but in so doing must form part of the terms and conditions of their contract/relationship/employment by Fenland DC. - It shall be a condition of the engagement of any consultants, agents, contractors, professional advisors and agency staff who are to be responsible to the Council for the award or supervision of a contract on its behalf, that in relation to that contract they shall: - comply with this Code as though they were an employee of the Council; - at any time during the carrying out of the contract produce to CMT, on request, all the records maintained by them in relation to the contract; and on completion of the contract transmit all records that they have produced or received that relate to the contract to the appropriate member of CMT.